benjaminum/open3d-3dml-mockup/README.md

 ## Directories

 ```
 ├─ examples              # place for example scripts and notebooks
 ├─ docs                  # rst files that can be integrated in the open3d docs
 ├─ ml3d                  # package root dir; this will become open3d/_ml3d in the package
      ├─ datasets         # generic dataset code; will beopen3d.datasets
      ├─ tf               # directory for tensorflow specific code. same structure as ml3d/torch
      ├─ torch            # directory for pytorch specific code
-          ├─ datasets   # framework specific dataset code, e.g. wrappers that can make use of the generic dataset code.
+          ├─ dataloaders # framework specific dataset code, e.g. wrappers that can make use of the generic dataset code.
           │              # This will be open3d.ml.torch.datasets with open3d.ml.torch as ml3d
           ├─ models      # modules with model code and/or packages for more complicated models.
           ├─ pipelines   # pipelines with categories as subdirectories e.g. detection, segmentation

 ```